 While serving as Bishop of Harrisburg, Bishop Rhoades served as President of the Pennsylvania Catholic Conference and on the Board of Trustees of Saint Charles Seminary, the Board of Regents of Saint Vincent Seminary and the Board of Trustees of Mount Saint Mary's University.

-Presently (as of January 2014), Bishop Rhoades serves as a member of the United States Conference of Catholic Bishops (USCCB) Committee on Laity, Marriage, Family Life, and Youth.
+Presently (as of October 2014), Bishop Rhoades serves as a member of the United States Conference of Catholic Bishops (USCCB) Committee on Laity, Marriage, Family Life, and Youth.
 He also serves as a consultant to the USCCB Committee on Pro-Life Activities.
 Bishop Rhoades is the Chair of the Board of Directors of Our Sunday Visitor.
-He also continues to serve as Episcopal Moderator of the National Catholic Office for the Deaf as well as a member of the Board of Trustees of the Basilica of the National Shrine of the Immaculate Conception, the Episcopal Advisory Board of the Theology of the Body Institute, the Bishops’ Advisory Council of the Institute for Priestly Formation, the Advisory Board of the National Conference of Diocesan Vocation Directors, the Advisory Board of the Augustine Institute, the Episcopal Advisory Board of the Catholic Leadership Institute and the Board of Directors of Morality in the Media.
+He also continues to serve as Episcopal Moderator of the National Catholic Office for the Deaf as well as a member of the Board of Trustees of the Basilica of the National Shrine of the Immaculate Conception, the Episcopal Advisory Board of the Theology of the Body Institute, the Bishops’ Advisory Council of the Institute for Priestly Formation, the Advisory Board of the National Conference of Diocesan Vocation Directors, the Advisory Board of the Augustine Institute and the Episcopal Advisory Board of the Catholic Leadership Institute.

 Previously, Bishop Rhoades served as Chair of the USCCB on Laity, Marriage, Family Life and Youth and Chair of the USCCB Task Force on Health Care.
 He also served as a member of the USCCB Subcommittee on the Catechism, the USCCB Committee on Doctrine, and the USCCB Administrative Committee as well as a consultant to the USCCB Ad Hoc Committee on Religious Liberty.